Las Mujeres Ya No Lloran: Background

-Following the release of her eleventh studio album El Dorado (2017) and the El Dorado World Tour (2018), Shakira released two collaborations in 2020, "Me Gusta" with Anuel AA and "Girl Like Me" with the Black Eyed Peas, and performed at the Super Bowl LIV halftime show with Jennifer Lopez.
-During the same period, the singer faced prosecution for tax evasion in Spain and the divorce from Gerard Piqué, finalized in 2022.
+Following the release of her eleventh studio album, El Dorado (2017), and the El Dorado World Tour (2018), Shakira released two collaborations in 2020, "Me Gusta" with Anuel AA and "Girl Like Me" with the Black Eyed Peas, and performed at the Super Bowl LIV halftime show with Jennifer Lopez.
+During the same period, the singer faced prosecution for tax evasion in Spain and the split from Gerard Piqué, finalized in 2022.

 Las Mujeres Ya No Lloran reflects on the transformation she has been going through since the release of her last album.
 The singer describes the creative process as "alchemical".
 While she was writing songs she "was rebuilding" herself and singing them turned her tears "into diamonds", and her "vulnerability into strength".
 The album title is a lyric taken from her song "Shakira: Bzrp Music Sessions, Vol. 53" with Argentine producer Bizarrap from his music sessions series.
 On 15 February 2024, she took to social media to announce the record and made it available for preorder.
 The album features 16 tracks, five of which have already been released as singles: "Te Felicito", "Monotonía", "Acróstico", "Copa Vacía", and "El Jefe".
 In addition to the previously released singles, the album also includes "Shakira: Bzrp Music Sessions, Vol. 53" and the collaboration "TQG" from Karol G's album Mañana Será Bonito.